SUCCEED Evening Reporting Center

 • Provide mentors/caring adults to program participants

-Funded by Hudson County Department of Health and Human Services, Division of Children and Youth Services, Youth Services Commission
+Our YES Program is funded by Hudson County Department of Health and Human Services, Division of Children and Youth Services, and Youth Services Commission.